 ICE looms over Hennepin sheriff’s race

 Sheriff Rich Stanek of Hennepin County (home of Minneapolis) has drawn protests over his cooperation with ICE.
-His relationship with the federal agency now looms large over his reelection bid, whose first round is in August.
+His relationship with the federal agency now looms large over his reelection bid.

 Stanek’s office asks the people it books their birthplace; if they were born outside the United States, he sends their information and fingerprints to an agency that shares them with ICE.
 Stanek also arranges calls between ICE and foreign-born detainees, reportedly without telling them of their right to refuse.
 Local officials have criticized these practices, and the county commission recently approved a plan to better inform immigrants of their rights and provide them legal representation.
 Stanek’s detention policies have also drawn attention: He informs ICE before releasing certain immigrants.
 Although he doesn’t honor ICE detainer requests out of concern that they are illegal under current law, he has worked with the Trump administration on new plans to facilitate the transfer of undocumented immigrants into ICE’s hands.
 “We want to find a way to say yes,” he said in 2017 of ICE detainer requests.